peter88213/oo2yw7/docs/help.md

 This will select all paragraphs that start with "> " and change their paragraph style to _Quotations_.

-Note: When exporting to yw7, _Quotations_ style paragraphs will automatically marked with "> " at the beginning.
+Note: When exporting to yWriter, _Quotations_ style paragraphs will automatically marked with "> " at the beginning.

 [Top of page](#top)